antonyantony/ietf-126-vienna/publish/rss-on-linux.md

+# Linux packet steering quick summary

-Goal: scalable IPsec throughput with multiple CPUs(without IPsec HW offload)
+Goal: scalable IPsec throughput with multiple CPUs, using RFC9611(without IPsec HW offload)

 Linux IPsec use a pair of SAs.
 Here the new idea is install identical SAs, same traffic selectors and different SPI, per CPU.
 Let say there